Zimbabwe braces for close election as early parliamentary results come in

 ZANU-PF secretary for finance Patrick Chinamasa told reporters late on Thursday that the ruling party was on course to achieve a two-thirds majority in the National Assembly.

-However, results announced so far by the Zimbabwe Electoral Commission showed ZANU-PF winning 38 parliamentary constituencies and the main opposition party Citizens Coalition for Change (CCC) winning 32, out of a total of 210 single-member constituencies.

-The early results showed ZANU-PF retaining its rural base, while the CCC captured the urban vote, as has been the case in previous elections.
+The early results on Friday showed ZANU-PF retaining its rural base, while the CCC captured the urban vote, as has been the case in previous elections.

 In the highest-profile loss yet for the ruling party, the electoral commission said on Friday that Finance Minister Mthuli Ncube had lost his parliamentary contest to a CCC challenger.